yohamta/furex/README.md

 ## Features

-It provides minimum functionalities to implement user interactions such as buttons, as well as functionality to implement UI using Flexbox layout.
+It provides minimum functionalities to implement user interactions such as buttons and building UI using Flexbox concept.

 | Feature                 | Supported | Note                                                                                                                   |
 |-------------------------|------------------|------------------------------------------------------------------------------------------------------------------------|